mrqkdd/learngit/readme.txt

 git is okS
 git try three
 Git has a mutable index called stage.
-Git tracks changes of files.
+Git tracks changes
-okok
-creating a new branch is quick
+creating a new branch is quick AND simple